Sheepolution/how-to-love/book/chapter23.md

 end
 ```

 Now we want to make it so that it keeps checking collision as long as there has been collision resolved.
 For this we can use a *while-loop*.
 This keeps looping as long as the statement is true.
 Careful though!
 If you use a while-loop the wrong way, it can create an endless loop and it will crash your game.
 Because of this, let's also add a limit to the number of loops.
-It just might happen that in a weird occassion we keep getting collision somehow and we get stuck in an inifite loop.
+It just might happen that in a weird occasion we keep getting collision somehow and we get stuck in an infinite loop.
 It's better to be safe.
 If after a 100 loops there is still collision we break the while-loop.

 ```lua
 --! file:main.lua